jacob-a-clark/practicum/ranking.md

 For the in-patient data, a correlation between some of the heart-related health aspects might have been inflating the numbers (i.e issue of multiple aspects in the same casual pathway for a particular diagnosis).
 A weighting system was tested to help remedy this and found no real difference in results.
 Several other various iterations, such as scaling the data, were done with similar findings.

-Below are the age-adjusted barcharts found in the various health outcome pages, but highlighting the standings of Van Buren (red) and Howard (light blue):
+Below are the age-adjusted barcharts found in the various health outcome pages, but highlighting the standings of Van Buren (red) and Howard (light blue).
+Note that Van Buren is generally found near the top and Howard near the bottom:

 ![img](/images/diabetes_hospital_3group.svg)
 ![img](/images/diabetes_mortality_3group.svg)